flare-foundation/attestation-client/deployment/README.md

 This creates the subfolder `credentials`.

 !!!
-IMPORTANT
+Important

   Using this command again will overwrite your credentials!

 ### 2.2 Update Credentials